 Shared Physical Custody

 This is a very common type of physical custody.
-The parents share physical custody of their children, and in this arrangement, the parents have equal custody time with their child or children.
+The parents share joint physical custody of their children, and in this arrangement, the parents have equal custody time with their child or children.
 Both parents have the ability and right to have possession of their children, and the responsibility to care for them while with them.
 There are a number of different custody schedules to choose from.

 Partial Physical Custody